-Problem 1.2.
-A recursive edge-separator decomposition for a rooted tree T is a rooted tree D such that
+Problem 1.4.1.
+A recursive edge-separator decomposition for an unrooted tree T is a rooted tree D such that

-- the root r of D is labeled with an edge e of T; - for each connected component K of T e (there are at most two), r has a child in D that is the root of a recursive edge-separator decomposition of K.
+- the root r of D is labeled with an edge e of T; - for each connected component K of T - e (there are at most two), r has a child in D that is the root of a recursive edge-separator decomposition of K.

-Show that there is an $O(n \log n)$ algorithm that, given a binary tree T with n nodes, returns a recursive edge-separator decomposition of depth $O(\log n)$.
+Show that there is an $O(n \log n)$ algorithm that, given a tree T of maximum degree three and n nodes, returns a recursive edge-separator decomposition of depth $O(\log n)$